 Sperry Chalet Trail is a 12.5 mile moderately trafficked out and back trail located near Essex, Montana that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Horses are also able to use this trail.

 Glacier Park Inc. P.O.
 Box 2025, Columbia Falls, Montana 59912 406-8922525